 London Safety Tips

-3. Don’t Bring or Carry Valuables if Not Necessary
+3. How to Stay Safe in London: Don’t Bring or Carry Valuables if Not Necessary

 4. Leave Your Passport in Your Hotel Room or Accommodation

 Let’s talk about safety in London when it comes to your passport.

 I know that it can feel scary to leave your passport behind when you’re out touring, but I truly think this is the best option.

 You should be staying somewhere where you trust that your belongings will be safe there, anyway, and the chances of you either losing your belongings while out or getting them stolen are much higher than someone breaking into your accommodation and stealing your passport.

 Both chances are very small, of course, but I just think taking your passport out with you is asking for trouble when you don’t need it.